Mauler125/r5sdk/docs/installation/install.md

 Create a Directory for your files.
 It should be in a place with at least 45GB free.
 You can now move your apex build to this folder.
 Make sure to keep an unmodified backup just in case.

 ### 3. Build files
 Next you should obtain the r5_detours binaries you can do that through the linked repo or by building it yourself.
-See: [Building the binaries yourself.](#building-the-binaries-yourself) Once you have obtained `r5detours.dll` , `dedicated.dll` and `launcher.exe` copy them to the root of your install folder.
+See: [Building the binaries yourself.](#building-the-binaries-yourself) Once you have obtained `r5detours.dll` `dedicated.dll` and `launcher.exe` copy them to the root of your install folder.
 Your install directory should look as follows.
 Some files are ommited for brevity.
-See [Full Directory Tree.](/tree)
+See [Full Directory Tree.](tree)
 ```
 ├───audio
-├───bin
-├───cfg
-├───materials
-├───media
 ├───paks
 ├───platform
-├───r2
 ├───stbsp
 ├───vpk
 ├───r5apex.exe
-├───
-└───vpk
+├───launcher.exe --
+├───dedicated.dll --
+└───r5detours.dll --
 ```

 ### 4. Copy files